tongjiRain/DACD-HRTF/README.md

 ### Abstract

 Personalized head-related transfer function (HRTF) modeling is essential for immersive spatial audio rendering.
-Conventional personalized methods require laborious and time-consuming measurements, making them impractical for large-scale applications.
-Recent data-driven methods typically leverage existing measurement datasets, either by upsampling sparse measurements on fixed directions or by directly estimating HRTFs from anatomical geometry information.
-However, inconsistent spatial sampling directions and anatomical information across datasets limit these methods to single-dataset training and increase the risk of overfitting.
-In this work, we propose CDP-HRTF, a cross-dataset personalized HRTF estimation framework based on sparse measurements.
-Specifically, our method design a direction-aware autoencoder architecture that encodes sparsely measured HRTFs into a unified latent representation, which is then decoded to estimate personalized HRTFs at arbitrary spatial directions.
-This design enables joint training across datasets with varying spatial sampling directions.
-Considering that measured HRTFs are affected by dataset-specific measurement conditions such as equipment and environment, we further develop a contrastive-based disentanglement strategy to explicitly separate dataset-specific features from the unified latent representation.
-Extensive experiments on eight public HRTF datasets show that our method outperforms both interpolation-based and neural network baselines in estimating personalized HRTFs for unseen subjects, whether from held-out individuals within the training datasets or from entirely new datasets, using only sparse measurements.
+However, acquiring high-resolution HRTFs is laborious, as it requires measurements from hundreds or thousands of spatial directions.
+To alleviate this burden, recent approaches either estimate HRTFs from anatomical data or reconstruct high-resolution HRTFs from a small set of measured directions.
+Existing methods, however, are often limited to single-dataset training and may fail to generalize to new environments due to dataset-specific measurement biases (e.g., device frequency responses and recording environment setup).
+In this work, we propose DACD-HRTF, a cross-dataset personalized HRTF upsampling framework based on sparse HRTF measurements.
+Specifically, DACD-HRTF integrates a direction-aware autoencoder to encode sparse measurements into unified latent representations, which are then decoded to estimate personalized HRTFs over high-resolution spatial directions.
+This design supports joint training across multiple datasets with heterogeneous spatial sampling grids and measurement conditions.
+To further mitigate measurement biases across datasets, we introduce a contrastive-based disentanglement strategy that separates subject-specific and dataset-specific latent features, thereby enhancing cross-dataset generalization.
+Crucially, our framework enables direct reconstruction from sparse measurements without fine-tuning of network parameters at inference, allowing rapid deployment in new environments.
+Extensive experiments on eight public HRTF datasets demonstrate that DACD-HRTF achieves competitive performance in reconstructing personalized HRTFs for unseen datasets, showing particular effectiveness under practical sparse measurement settings.

 ### Requirements